 The Mycorrhizae.
 Com website explains this relationship best:

 “Mycor” – “rhiza” literally means “fungus” – “root” and describes the mutually beneficial relationship between the plant and root fungus.
 These specialized fungi colonize plant roots and extend far into the soil.
 Mycorrhizal fungal filaments in the soil are truly extensions of root systems and are more effective in nutrient and water absorption than the roots themselves.
 More than 90 percent of plant species in natural areas form a symbiotic relationship with the beneficial mycorrhizal fungi.”

-Their growing season is from mid-May to early June.
-They are beautiful, and it would be very tempting to pick just one ….however ….it is illegal to pick any wildflowers, so please take a picture – take many!
+The Calypso orchid growing season is from mid-May to early June.
+They are beautiful, and it would be very tempting to pick just one … however … it is illegal to pick any wildflowers, so please take a picture – take many!

 Pick Up A Copy Of Take A Hike With Your Children

 My sold out book, Take A Hike With Your Children, is now available on Amazon as an eBook.
 Pick up your copy today, and begin exploring the Rockies!